nickmartin1ee7/UniFi-Console-Side-Panel-Expansion-Script/README.md

 # README

-Adds a TamperMonkey JS script that will add an Expand Side Panel button to the UniFi Console dashboard.
+A TamperMonkey JS script that will add an Expand Side Panel button to the UniFi Console dashboard.
 This will expand the side panel to 100% the width of the screen so you can explore the details and graphs in full detail!

 ## Screenshots